 Dental implants consist of titanium and are irradiated by gamma radiation to be sterile.
 They are inserted into the jaw bone.
 A crown or implant denture is placed on top of the implant that is connected by an abutment.
 Root form dental implants look like a natural tooth regarding size and shape.

-At Texas Implant and Dental Center, we use the best implant system on the market – Nobel Biocare.
+At Texas Implant & Dental Center of Amarillo, we use the best implant system on the market – Nobel Biocare.
 We offer our patients the highest quality of care possible and recommend the highest quality implant system.
 Here at our true dental center, you will be under the care of some of the highest-rated implant specialists in Texas.

 So Why Should You Consider Dental Implants?